Vistyy/todo-guard/test-scenarios.md

 **Success Criteria**:

-- First attempt blocked with message like "Did you actually complete 'Write a hello world function'?"
+- First attempt blocked with message like "Todo Guard: Verify that 'Write a hello world function' is actually complete."
 - Second attempt goes to AI validation
 - AI approves based on evidence in conversation